boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 computation.

 You can import `.ms`, `.mgf`, Agilent's `.cef` and `.mzml` (or `.mzxml`) files using the *"Import"* button or Drag'n'Drop.
-In this mode SIRIUS will read all attributes (MS level, ionization, parent mass) directly from the file.
+In this mode SIRIUS will read all attributes (MS level, ionization, precursor mass) directly from the file.
 You can, however, change these attributes afterward by selecting the imported compound and clicking on the *Edit* button.
 When importing multiple `.mzml` (or `.mzxml`) at once, SIRIUS will ask you if it should align them.